Torquay Elementary School

 - We track absences and late arrivals each month as we know that attendance is crucial to successful learning.
 Office staff will contact home if there are concerns after reviewing monthly attendance reports.

 - Students stay on the school grounds unless they eat lunch at home on a regular basis.
 Please provide a note to the school if you intend to have your student eat lunch at home.

 - If your child has special permission to be off the grounds, a note is required.

 - Parents are to check in at the office prior to visiting the playground during recess breaks and for extended visits when volunteering in the classroom so that we are aware who is in the building.

 Listening to Announcements

-Assemblies are a regular part of the school program at Torquay.
-Parents are always welcome to attend and help model appropriate audience behavior for students.
-We expect everyone to:
+Assemblies, whether virtual or in person, are a regular part of the school program at Torquay.
+Parents are always welcome to attend in person assemblies and help model appropriate audience behavior for students.
+During in person assemblies, we expect all audience members to:

-- Stop and wait at the door during a performance or song.
-Enter quietly when the performance is finished.
+- If you are late, stop and wait at the door during a performance or song.
+Enter quietly when that performance is finished.